getalp/ALFFA_PUBLIC/ASR/WOLOF/README.md

 ## Wolof Data collected by Elodie Gauthier & Pascal Uriel Elingui
 ## Prepared by Elodie Gauthier & Laurent Besacier
 ### GETALP LIG, Grenoble, France & Voxygen SAS, Dakar, Sénégal

 #### OVERVIEW
 The package contains Wolof speech corpus with audio data in the directory /data.
 The data directory contains 3 subdirectories:
-a. train - speech data and transcription for training automatic speech recognition system (Kaldi ASR format [1])
+1. **train** - speech data and transcription for training automatic speech recognition system (Kaldi ASR format [1])
-b. dev - speech data and transcription to evaluate the ASR system (Kaldi ASR format)
+2. **dev** - speech data and transcription to evaluate the ASR system (Kaldi ASR format)
-c. test - speech data and transcription for testing the ASR system (Kaldi ASR format)
+3. **test** - speech data and transcription for testing the ASR system (Kaldi ASR format)

-LM/ directory contains 2 text corpus and the language model.
+*LM/* directory contains 2 text corpus and the language model.

 The package contains also 2 lang/ directories to build whether an ASR system without vowel length contrast modelling whether with vowel length contrast modelling.
-a. lang_o3g_NoLengthContrast - contains the lexicon without vowel length tag
+1. **lang_o3g_NoLengthContrast** - contains the lexicon without vowel length tag
-b. lang_o3g_LengthContrast  - contains the lexicon with the vowel length tag
+2. **lang_o3g_LengthContrast**  - contains the lexicon with the vowel length tag

 #### PUBLICATION ON WOLOF SPEECH & LM DATA
-More details on the corpus and how it was collected can be found on the following publication (please cite this bibtex if you use this data)
+More details on the corpus and how it was collected can be found on the following publication (please cite this bibtex if you use this data).

   @article{gauthier2016collect,
 	Author = {Gauthier, Elodie and Besacier, Laurent and Voisin, Sylvie and Melese, Michael and Elingui, Uriel Pascal},